CaesarXInsanium/AlgorithmsWithCXI/src/graphs.md

 There are two types of relationships. `Adjacency` is a connection between vertices in an undirected graph.
 `Incidence` is connection between vertices in a directed graph.
 Vertex A incidents into Vertex B.
+`in degree` of a vertex describe the number of other edges that are attached to it.
+A cycle contains the same vertex twice of more.
+In a sense that connection of directed vertices the same vertex is reached twice.
+Connected graphs are when all vertices can be reached in an undirected graph.
+In a directed graph a strongly connected graph is when all vertices can be reached using at least one path.
+`A bridge` is any edge whose result in a disconnected from the rest of the graph.
+It is the connection point from which a certain vertex or set of vertices can be reached.
+Bi-connected vertices have more than one to the rest of the graph.

+The most common method of implementing graphs is using a linked list containing other linked lists.
+In the main list contains the vertex that is being connected to.
+It also contains pointer to a side linked list.
+This linked list contains items representing connections to other vertices.
+Each subsequent item is a pointer to another item in the main list.

 ## Search Methods

+There are two main methods of searching for a specific item in the linked lists.

+### Bread-first Search

+Will take a look at all the other connections and their data from a rode vertex before attempting to go recourse and search deeper.
+Useful for calculating minimum spanning trees and shortest paths.
+This can be done using a queue to keep track of all the vertices that we are current searching.

+### Depth-first Search

+Will attempt to explore graph by first looking at the most undiscovered graph.
+It tries to go as deep as possible first and then attempts to backtrack.
+As it fully discovers all the nodes.
+It will add them to a list of vertices that have already been discovered.

 ## Algorithms and Sorting